HTTPArchive/almanac.httparchive.org/src/content/en/2021/security.md

 )
 }}

 We can draw two conclusions from this: on the one hand, having better "security hygiene" on sites that attract more visitors benefits a larger fraction of users (who might be more inclined to share their personal data with well-known trusted sites).
 On the other hand, the lower adoption rate of security features on less-visited sites could be indicative that it still requires a substantial investment to (correctly) implement these features.
 This investment may not always be feasible for smaller websites.
-Hopefully we will see a further increase in security features that are enabled by default in certain technology stacks, which could further enhance the security of many sites without requiring too much effort from web developers.
+Hopefully, we will see a further increase in security features that are enabled by default in certain technology stacks, which could further enhance the security of many sites without requiring too much effort from web developers.

 ## Malpractices on the web